andrew/ultimate-awesome/README.md

 - [awesome-dragonruby](https://github.com/awesome-dragonruby/awesome-dragonruby) - A collection of awesome DragonRuby example apps, libraries, tools, frameworks, software and resources.
 - [awesome-corda](https://github.com/chainstack/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
-- [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - ⚡️🛠🧰 A curated list for Embedded and Low-Level development in the Swift programming language.
 - [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
 - [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
 It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
 - [awesome-multibody-dynamics-simulation](https://github.com/jslee02/awesome-multibody-dynamics-simulation) - :sunglasses: A curated list of resources for multibody dynamics simulation papers.
+- [Awesome-Sitecore](https://github.com/MartinMiles/Awesome-Sitecore) - Awesome lists of useful Sitecore tools, extensions and GitHub repositories .
 - [awesome-vr-ux](https://github.com/mauricesvay/awesome-vr-ux) - Awesome VR UX.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - Collection of Datasets for Legal Text Processing.